otrv4/otrv4/otrv4.md

 XMPP's publish-subscribe extension (XEP-0060 [\[8\]](#references)) for
 publishing Client Profiles.
-For sending offline messages, notice that the Client Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages and Prekey Profiles, so the Prekey Ensemble can be assembled.
+For sending offline messages, notice that the Client Profile has to be published and stored in the same untrusted Prekey Server used to store Prekey Messages and Prekey Profiles, so the Prekey Ensemble can be assembled.

-When the Client Profile expires, it should be updated.
-Client implementations should determine the frequency of the Client's Profile expiration and renewal.
+Before the Client Profile expires, it should be updated.
+Client implementations should determine the frequency of the Client Profile expiration and renewal.
 The recommended expiration time is one week.

 Nevertheless, for a short amount of time (decided by the client) a Client